-October 17-19, 2024 | Bloomington, MN
+October 9–11, 2025 | Bloomington, Minnesota

 Overview

 The Neurology Residents Scholar Program (NRSP) is designed for second- and third year neurology residents and child neurology fellows as an additional opportunity in epilepsy education.
 The NRSP is an intensive multi-day course that addresses all clinical aspects of epilepsy, including the latest developments in diagnosis and treatment.
-Founded by the late Dr. John Gates of the Minnesota Epilepsy Group, PA®, the NRSP is in its 22nd year of educating residents and fellows about epilepsy to improve patient care.
+Founded by the late Dr. John Gates of the Minnesota Epilepsy Group, PA, the NRSP is in its 23rd year of educating residents and fellows about epilepsy to improve patient care.
 The curriculum is intended to augment general neurology residency programs.
 With epilepsy presenting in a third of adult neurological disorders and more than two-thirds of pediatric neurological cases, there is a definitive need to better inform general neurologists and child neurologists about this condition.

 For questions, please contact Ashley Lilly, Account Director, at lillya@ceconcepts.com